joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 ### Review Azure Provider Namespaces

 You may have noticed that each Action has a provider, in the example of a Virtual Machine the provider is: Microsoft.Compute.

+To get a list of all current Providers run the following command:

+    Get-AzProviderOperation | Select-Object ProviderNamespace -Unique

+sd